 Former journalist, he lives on the Somme and specialises in WW1, especially war poetry.
 Author of several books.

 Having worked for the Post Office, he has a passion for WW1 and has researched the Post Office Rifles.

 Served as a Police Officer and used to take WW1 veterans across to the battlefields.
-He has guided WW1 tours for over 15 years.
+He has guided WW1 tours for 19 years.

 Author with specialism in the Normandy Campaign.
 He has been guiding D-Day tours since 1998 and has written many books.